Ideal Product Design Process: 7 Steps to Perfection

 After our research, we use the findings to create a product or service that will genuinely address the users’ needs, fix their pains, and give them a positive experience.
 These findings also provide us with a realistic picture about the amount of work to be done, help us shape the task scope, and estimate costs and timelines as accurately as possible.
 All of the results of this phase go to our Wiki so that any team member can access them at any time.

 After the research, we’re ready to enter the next phase: planning.
+This is one of the hardest steps in product design.

 3. Website design planning phase